 Policy Interests: Rural Policy; Environmental Policy

 I am from Lewistown, Illinois, a small farm town in the Illinois River Valley.
 For my undergraduate education I stayed close to home, attending Bradley University where I ran cross country and track.
 I graduated in May 2014 with a Bachelor of Science in Political Science with minors in Economics and Sociology.
 During my undergrad years, I worked with rural towns and villages on community development projects through my job with a local planning commission.
 I began to see that rural communities face unique policy problems because of their size and location.
 My work with the Sierra Club on their Beyond Coal Campaign taught me the importance of sustainability in economic development.
 Further work with rural communities showed me that though some leaders valued sustainable development, many community leaders and citizens valued development regardless of the environmental cost.
 My interest in learning how to develop rural communities sustainably is what led me to the OSU Public Policy program.
 I am very excited to start my academic journey here and to be a part of a vibrant academic community.

 Policy Interests: Energy/Environmental Policy

 I was born in Frankfurt, Germany, but have spent most of my life in Maryland.
 I earned a Bachelor of Arts degree in Theatre at the University of Texas-Austin.
 Although my undergraduate studies were in the arts, a strong interest in politics and the environment led me to pursue public policy for my graduate studies.
-My main policy interest is in climate change mitigation, chiefly in promoting renewable energy to reduce greenhouse gas emissions.
+My main policy interest is in climate change mitigation policy.
 Before coming to Oregon, I worked with various environmental non-profits in DC, Maryland, and North Carolina.

 Policy Interests: Rural Policy, Environmental Studies, Collaborative Goverance, Social Network Analysis